orielmalihi/OOP_Ex3/README.md

 ## The Game

-There are to kinds of games , the Custom-Game and the Auto-Game.
+There are two kinds of games , the Custom-Game and the Auto-Game.

 > **The Custom-Game**